White stork: Taxonomy and evolution

-The stork family contains six genera in three broad groups: the open-billed and wood storks (Mycteria and Anastomus), the giant storks (Ephippiorhynchus, Jabiru and Leptoptilos) and the "typical" storks (Ciconia).
+The stork family contains six genera in three broad groups; the open-billed and wood storks (Anastomus and Mycteria), the giant storks (Ephippiorhynchus, Jabiru and Leptoptilos), and the "typical" storks (Ciconia).
 The typical storks include the white stork and six other extant species, which are characterised by straight pointed beaks and mainly black and white plumage.
 Its closest relatives are the larger, black-billed Oriental stork (Ciconia boyciana) of East Asia, which was formerly classified as a subspecies of the white stork, and the maguari stork (C. maguari) of South America.
-Close evolutionary relationships within Ciconia are suggested by behavioural similarities and, biochemically, through analysis of both mitochondrial cytochrome b gene sequences and DNA–DNA hybridization.
+Close evolutionary relationships within Ciconia are suggested by behavioural similarities and, biochemically, through analysis of both mitochondrial cytochrome b gene sequences and DNA–DNA hybridisation.

 A Ciconia fossil representing the distal end of a right humerus has been recovered from Miocene beds of Rusinga Island, Lake Victoria, Kenya.
 The 24–6 million year old fossil could have originated from either a white stork or a black stork (C. nigra), which are species of about the same size with very similar bone structures.
 The Middle Miocene beds of Maboko Island have yielded further remains.